The Bloody Chamber: The Courtship of Mr Lyon

 (Based on Beauty and the Beast – the concept of the Beast as a lion-like figure is a popular one, most notably in the French film version of 1946.)

 Beauty's father, after experiencing car trouble, takes advantage of a stranger's hospitality.
-However, his benefactor – the Beast – take umbrage when he steals a miraculous white rose for his beloved daughter.
+However, his benefactor – the Beast – takes umbrage when he steals a miraculous white rose for his beloved daughter.
 Beauty becomes the guest of the leonine Beast, and the Beast aids her father in getting his fortune back.
 Beauty later joins her father in London, where she almost forgets the Beast, causing him to wither away from heartache.
 When Beauty learns that he is dying, she returns, saving him.
 Beauty and the Beast disclose their love for one another and the Beast's humanity is revealed.
 They live happily ever after.